Reflection positivity and invertible topological phases: Fermionic theories with scalar internal symmetry group

 Atiyah-Bott-Shapiro~\cite[\S11]{ABS} give a canonical construction of $K$-theory elements on Thom complexes.
 The universal incarnation~\cite[\S6.1]{H} is a map of spectra

 Following their arguments we produce similar maps for the group~$H(s)$ of type~s in Table~\eqref{eq:100}.
 Fix a dimension~$n\in \ZZ^{\ge0}$.

 As a first step we stipulate a Morita equivalence

-There is a sign at stake---the groupoid of invertible $(A,A)$-bimodules is equivalent to the groupoid of $\zt$-graded lines: the sign is the parity of the line.
+There is a sign at stake---for any Clifford algebra~$A$ the groupoid of invertible $(A,A)$-bimodules is equivalent to the groupoid of $\zt$-graded lines: the sign is the parity of the line.
 Define the isomorphism

 as in \cite[(1.6)]{ABS}, and choose \cite[(6.9)]{ABS} a $\Cliff_{\pm8}$-module $M=M^0\oplus M^1$ of dimension~$8|8$ such that the volume form acts as~$+1$ on~$M^0$.
 There result Morita equivalences~\eqref{eq:138} for all cases except~$s=4$.
 For that we fix a \emph{quaternionic} $\Cliff_{\pm4}$-module $N=N^0\oplus N^1$ of quaternionic dimension~$1|1$ such that the volume form acts as~$+1$ on~$N^0$.